 Tensions ran high during the first leg in Singapore on July 23, when missiles from Malaysia's travelling fans rained down on the Jalan Besar Stadium field after the Lions' fourth goal.
 The return leg was even more ill-tempered.
 Water bottles were aimed at the Singapore players after the final whistle, while Lions goalkeeper Izwan Mahbud was targeted by laser pointers during the game to distract him.

 4. Several veterans in Singapore squad featured in first Causeway Challenge in 2005

 In V. Sundramoorthy's 25-strong squad, Baihakki Khaizan, Daniel Bennett, Fahrudin Mustafic, Izwan Mahbud, Hariss Harun, Yasir Hanapi played in the event's first edition.

-Malaysia own a 22-19 edge over Singapore.
-The two sides have drawn 23 times in 64 meetings.
+Malaysia own a 30-21 edge over Singapore, according to football stats website 11v11.com.
+The two sides have drawn 21 times in 72 meetings.
 Singapore are eager to erase painful memories of their most recent loss to Malaysia at the National Stadium in 2014, when they were beaten 3-1 and bundled out of the Asean Football Federation Suzuki Cup group stages.

 The Tigers thrashed the Lions 6-0 not once, but twice.
 The first defeat came in the Olympic qualifiers in 1976 in Jakarta, and the second happened in 1978 at the Merdeka tournament.
 The Lions' biggest win over Malaysia was a 4-0 mauling in the 1985 Merlion Cup.

-Below are highlights, though, of Malaysia's 4-0 mauling of the Lions to knock them out of the 2002 Tiger Cup group stage, which saw the exit of then-national coach Jan Poulsen.
+Below are highlights, though, of Malaysia's 4-0 destruction of the Lions to knock them out of the 2002 Tiger Cup group stage, which precipitated the sacking of then-national coach Jan Poulsen.